Home > Who we are > Projects > Walsall Arts for All

 Overview

-Walsall Arts for All is a programme, which seeks to make a positive difference to the lives of children & young people in Walsall, using the arts as a way to help build understanding between different cultures and communities in this richly diverse area.
+Walsall Arts for All was a programme, which sought to make a positive difference to the lives of children & young people in Walsall, using the arts as a way to help build understanding between different cultures and communities in this richly diverse area.

-There are 14 Walsall schools involved in the programme, each of whom has been paired up with another school from a different part of Walsall.
+There were 14 Walsall schools involved in the programme, each of whom had been paired up with another school from a different part of Walsall.

-Professional artists have been working with schools to explore themes, create an original piece of art in both schools, and find creative ways to connect children & young people.
+Professional artists worked with schools to explore themes, create an original piece of art in both schools, and find creative ways to connect children & young people.

 Exhibition Visual Walkthrough